 It has a simplistic, unfussy dining area where black and white photos are a key feature on every wall.
 Although it’s far from being a hidden gem, it doesn’t get overly crowded here compared to some other Neapolitan fried pizza spots on this list.

 Few pizzerias in Naples have impressed me with their variety of options for fillings as Pizzeria De’ Figliole has.
-For me, it was a toss-up between the lasagna and soffritto, but seeing as the latter is what they’re best known for, it felt like the most fitting choice.
+For me, it was a toss-up between the lasagna and soffritto, but seeing as the latter is what they’re known for, it felt like the most fitting choice.

 The soffritto filling consisted of juicy, savory minced pork, tangy mozzarella, and zingy tomato sauce, all wrapped up in crunchy fried dough